robOcity/ai-course/resources/python-and-ai-resources.md

 Coding involves using the command line and learning how is made easy these great tutorials.

-1. [Djanjo Girls Command Line Tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/) - An accessible introduction to the command line for Windows, macOS, and Linux.
+1. [Django Girl's Command Line Tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/) - An accessible introduction to the command line for Windows, macOS, and Linux.

 1. [Briana's Bash Tutorial: How to Use the Command Line in Linux, Windows, and Mac](https://youtu.be/BFMyUgF6I8Y) - Watch a short tutorial video showing how to use the command line for coding tasks.
 The first 5 minutes explains most of what you need to know for coding.
 Text editors and colorizing your terminal are covered too.